 Reddick came to Temple as a defensive back before being moved to the edge.
 He was basically a run-and-chase pursuit defender.
 At the Senior Bowl, Reddick had to move to outside linebacker, but he had a solid week of practice, flying around the field and being around the ball.

 In 2016, Reddick totaled 65 tackles with 22.5 tackles for a loss, 10.5 sacks, three forced fumbles and three passes broken up.
 He doesn't have the size to be an every-down edge rusher in the NFL, thus the position change.
 Reddick's instincts are a work in progress and some scouts knocked him for getting destroyed in the ground game.
 Reddick is going to need developmental time in the NFL.

 Jarrad Davis*, ILB/OLB, Florida

 Height: 6-1.
 Weight: 238.
 Arm: 33.5.
 Projected 40 Time: 4.74.
 Projected Round (2017): 1-2.
-3/11/17: The senior collected 60 tackles, two sacks and four passes broken up in 2016.
+4/26/17: The senior collected 60 tackles, two sacks and four passes broken up in 2016.
 Davis played well, but didn't generate as much of an impact as he did in 2015.
 Sources say that Davis has above-average instincts, but is inconsistent with taking on blocks.
-Some teams tell WalterFootball.com that they have given Davis a second-round grade.
-He missed three games with leg injuries during 2016.
+Some teams tell WalterFootball.com that they have given Davis a second-round grade, but that he is a first-round talent.
+Part of that was missing three games with leg injuries during 2016.

 8/13/16: Davis is a strong inside presence who made some clutch tackles for Florida last season.
 He was an unsung hero of one of the best defenses in the nation and a beast in the SEC Championship.
 In 2015, Davis totaled 94 tackles with 11 tackles for a loss, four passes broken up, an interception and 3.5 sacks.